A viva voce (oral examination) is compulsory for PhD and Professional Doctorate degrees

 There are differing opinions on the value of doing a mock viva voce.
 Some consider this practice run helpful in getting you talking about your research and hearing yourself speak.
 Talk to your supervisor about this and if you think it would help, ask them and/or other members of academic staff to put you through your paces.

-You must be present, together with the Chairperson, Internal and External examiners.
+You must be present, together with the Chair, Internal and External examiners.
 Your supervisor may attend in a silent capacity, if invited to do so by you, and the Chair of the Examination Committee agrees to this.

 There are no rules concerning the length of time of a viva voce.
 Examiners have the discretion to make it as long or as short as they think necessary.
 Each combination of thesis, student and examiners is unique.